JWBurgers/Bitcoin_Server/Chapter 1 - Introduction.md

 *Chapters 7* through *19* turn your general server into a Bitcoin server.
 We will set up five core services, including **Bitcoin Core**, **Fulcrum**, **BTC Explorer**, **C-Lightning**, and **Ride the Lightning**.
 We will use two main supporting services for privacy and security, **Tor** and **NGINX**.
 We will additionally set up the following user interfaces to our server:

 * The **Sparrow** and **Specter** wallets on a local computer.
-These allow you to manage on-chain Bitcoin funds.
+These allow you to manage on-chain bitcoin funds.
 * The web interface to our Bitcoin Explorer on a local computer.
-This allows you to explore Bitcoin transactions and addresses.
+This allows you to explore on-chain bitcoin transactions and addresses.
 * The web interface to our Ride the Lightning server on a local computer.
 This allows you to manage your lightning node, as well as make and receive Lightning payments.
 * The **Zeus** wallet on your mobile phone.
 This allows you to make and receive Lightning payments on the go.